unredacted-word/spectacle/chapters/glossary.md

 A society in which individuals willingly participate in a society that is both far more effective and efficient at subduing the masses, since it appears to empower individuals through consumer choice.
-The diffuse spectacle of modern capitalism reproduces itself by exploiting the spectator’s desires and dissatisfaction with an endless cycle of promises to satiate these desires and then failing to do so; and yet offers another promise, an endless series of unsatisfying consumer promises.
+The diffuse spectacle of modern capitalism reproduces itself by exploiting the spectator's desires and dissatisfaction with an endless cycle of promises to satiate these desires and then failing to do so; and yet offers another promise, an endless series of unsatisfying consumer promises.